Atnatewoss/Atnatewoss/README.md

 ## About Me

 I'm a Fullstack Developer crafting unique digital experiences at the intersection of web technologies and AI.
-I love building tools that solve real problems and currently exploring the frontiers of scalable backend architectures and AI/ML.
+I love building tools that solve real problems and exploring the frontiers of scalable backend architectures and AI/ML.

 ---